aut0nate/blog.autonate.dev/_posts/2025-03-29-chezmoi-how-to-manage-your-dot-files.md

 ## Why Backing Up Config Files Matters

-Your dotfiles represent hours — if not years — of customisation.
+Your configuration files represent hours — if not years — of customisation.
 Losing them can feel like losing a part of your workflow.

 By using Chezmoi with Git, you: